 - Giving an antihistamine medicine for itching

 Talk with your child's healthcare providers about the risks, benefits, and possible side effects of all medicines.
 Don't give ibuprofen to a child younger than 6 months old unless your healthcare provider tells you to.
-Don't give aspirin to children.
+Don't give aspirin to children or teens.
 Aspirin can cause a serious health condition called Reye syndrome, which can damage the liver and brain.

 What are possible complications of fifth disease in a child?

 Fifth disease is usually a mild illness.
 In some cases, it may cause acute severe anemia in a child with sickle cell disease or a weak immune system.
 In a pregnant woman with fifth disease, there is a small risk of death of the baby in the womb.

 How can I help prevent fifth disease in my child?